Your Shopping Bag

 Rendering of a potential 2025 Rolex "Coke" GMT-Master II

-This something of a lame prediction because it has basically already happened.
+This is something of a lame prediction because it has basically already happened.
 Since 2018, when the Black Bay GMT came out, Tudor has been perched at the tippy top of this class.
 Then it released the Black Bay Pro, then this year’s Black Bay 58 GMT, and then the most recent Pelagos FXD GMT (using the same movement as the BB Pro).

 It’s been over a year since Swatch has released a new collaboration.
-So far we’ve seen the industry-disrupting MoonSwatch, the second-act Blancpain x Swatch Scuba Fifty each of which saw iterations in 2024.
+So far we’ve seen the industry-disrupting MoonSwatch, the second-act Blancpain x Swatch Scuba Fifty Fathoms, each of which saw iterations in 2024.
 The winds of newness are a blowin' though, and it just feels like the time is nearing for something new.

 This all leads me to say that I will not be guessing which brand it is.
 I prefer to be surprised, and Swatch has proven to be mighty good at surprising us all.